Big Society Award

-The Big Society Award is a British award set up by prime minister David Cameron in November 2010 as part of the Big Society initiative.
-The awards recognise community work done in the UK that demonstrates the Big Society.
+The Big Society Award was a British award set up by prime minister David Cameron in November 2010 as part of the Big Society initiative.
+The awards recognised community work done in the UK that demonstrates the Big Society.
 Over fifty awards had been presented by the start of 2015.
+The awards had been discontinued by 2018.

-The award is focussed on three areas:
+The award was focussed on three areas: